 Games: TBA

-Platform: TBA
+Platform: TBNA.

 Q: How many unique starter Pokémon are there?